Mark Burke: Style of play

 He has been described as "sure of touch, calm of mind, he would lope around in seemingly lackadaisical fashion before offering a cute little pass here or a deft touch there.
 A man with an eye for ball retention."

 Personal life

-In 2013 Burke released his first eBook A different kind of soccer book, aimed at children, coaches and parents.
+In 2013, Burke released his first eBook A different kind of soccer book, which was aimed at children, coaches, and parents.

 He is capable in several languages: English, Spanish and Dutch.